 Lykes, Wong lead Hurricanes to 71-54 win over Wake Forest

-Kameron McGusty and Dejan Vasiljevic finished with 11 points each for the Hurricanes, who won their second straight since a five-game winning streak that stretched from Dec.
-14-31.
+Kameron McGusty and Dejan Vasiljevic finished with 11 points each and Rodney Miller grabbed 10 rebounds and had eight points for the Hurricanes, who last enjoyed a winning streak from Dec.
+2 to Dec.
+31, a stretch that featured four non-conference contests and an ACC game at Clemson.

 McGusty and Lykes hit 3-pointers that keyed a 14-2 Miami run in the first half.
 Wong’s 3-point play with 4:45 remaining capped the surge and gave the Hurricanes (13-12, 5-10 Atlantic Coast Conference) a 28-16 lead.